lrheault/polmeth2020/_pages/smith.md

 <a href="https://www.zoom.us" target="_blank" class="btn btn-lg btn--primary">Join Zoom Session</a>

+For non-registered participants, the talk will be livestreamed here and available as a video.

 <iframe width="640" height="345" src="https://www.youtube.com/embed/tgbNymZ7vqY">
 </iframe>

-For non-registered participants, the talk will be posted on this page after the talk.

 ## Comments